 Yes, you can get a merchant cash advance with bad credit.
 This financing option is usually a top choice for business owners with past credit challenges, but you’ll likely undergo a credit check as a part of the application process.

 Merchant cash advances have benefits and drawbacks.
-They offer fast cash to smooth out income gaps and cash flow issues.
+For example, they offer fast cash to smooth out income gaps and cash flow issues.
 Still, the cost of taking it out could greatly outweigh the benefits, depending on the factoring rate you receive.
-And it could be more sensible to apply for a small business loan through a direct lender, like LoanMe, which offers financing options to business owners with bad credit.
+And it could be more sensible to apply for a small business loan which may have better terms.

 This form of financing isn’t secured, so you won’t automatically lose your company’s assets.
 However, you could get sued in court by the lender.
 If the merchant cash advance provider wins a judgment against you, they could seize your personal or business assets.